vanandrew/Presentations/MEDIC3/medic_presentation.md

 Segmentation based metrics for ASD/ADHD Dataset. ✅ indicates best metric that was statistically significant (p < 0.05).
 Each metric examined the separability of tissue types using anatomical segmentation labels applied to functional data.
-Separability was measured by thresholding the functional data along the tissue boundary, comparing the classification against the anatomical segmenation, and computing the AUC of the resulting ROC curve.
+Separability was measured by treating anatomical segmentation labels as ground truth and assessing the performance of binary classification for each tissue boundary.
+Results are reported as the AUC of the resulting ROC curve.

 |     Metric      |        MEDIC        |     TOPUP     | t-stat | p-value |  df  |
 |:---------------:|:-------------------:|:-------------:|:------:|:-------:|:----:|